MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 [Azure AI Studio](/azure/ai-studio/what-is-ai-studio) is an all-in-one platform for ISVs to build custom, intelligent assistants, or copilots.
 It combines capabilities from various Azure AI services, providing a unified workspace for developing and deploying generative AI applications.
 It's a collaborative platform where data scientists, developers, and other stakeholders can converge and work together.

 With Azure AI Studio, ISVs gain full control over their copilot's behavior, personality, and capabilities.
-Whether using existing pre-trained models from our [extensive catalog](/azure/ai-studio/how-to/model-catalog), fine-tuning models on your data, or training your own custom AI models, Azure AI Studio accelerates the development of AI experiences that handle complex multimodal data.
+Whether using existing pretrained models from our [extensive catalog](/azure/ai-studio/how-to/model-catalog), fine-tuning models on your data, or training your own custom AI models, Azure AI Studio accelerates the development of AI experiences that handle complex multimodal data.

 A standout feature of Azure AI Studio is its diverse range of models, catering to various industries and use cases.
 It allows ISVs to combine different models within a single solution to meet their unique requirements.